Medical School Admissions: Report of a formal investigation into St. George's Hospital Medical School (1988): Conclusion

 The responsibility of the computer software at St George's lay significantly with Dr Franglen who, in 1979, coded the algorithm that selected for student admission.
-It's biases were discovered and the system removed in 1988.
+Its biases were discovered and the system removed in 1988.
 The report documented several occasions when the issue could have been addressed.
 It demonstrated how an institution that appeared to have adequate equal opportunities policies, was also shown to simultaneously be discriminatory, and that "the prejudice of a computer is no less than that of its designers."

 In February 1988, the CRE concluded that contrary to the Race Relations Act 1976, St George's had directly discriminated on racial grounds, via its computer admissions software and selection process.

 Response

-The commission’s investigation into the case and media coverage led to a change in admissions procedures in higher education, throughout the UK.
+The commission's investigation into the case and media coverage led to a change in admissions procedures in higher education, throughout the UK.
 The report was a focus of one BBC Panorama programme.

 The enquiry is considered to have had significant impact.
 St George's changed their admissions policy after admitting "entrenched bias".
 Some of the previously declined applicants were subsequently offered places.
 Two studies published in 1995 observed less bias but that discrimination had not been totally eradicated at several British medical schools.